NamesJoeyWheeler/Meme-Compilation-Maker/README.md

 ffmpeg (standalone executable)

+# Setup

+Place the ffmpeg standalone executable into the src folder.

 # How to create a meme compilation

 1. Grab all the meme clips you want for the compilation and place them in the src folder.